BehzadNouraniKoliji/BehzadNouraniKoliji.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research lies at the intersection of Signal Processing and Reinforcement Learning.
+My research lies at the intersection of Signal Processing, Machine Learning, and Operations Research.
 I am finishing my PhD under the supervision of [Claire Vernade](https://www.cvernade.com/team).
 My research is focused on Bandit Algorithms on Graphs, Multi-Agent and Network Systems where the goal is to tackle real-world problems in
 Online Recommender System design, Computational Advertising, Viral Marketing, and Resource Allocation.